-RECEPTOR SENSITIVITY Low TO LANDSCAPE CHANGE
+RECEPTOR SENSITIVITY Low

 The area is remote, with very few receptors and the amount of use of the landscape is rated Low.
 Public Interest is rated Low as the area is seldom seen and is visually associated with the three existing Eskom OHPL within the local landscape.
-Other than remote farm access road, the site has no high exposure receptors with no residential receptors located in High Exposure areas within the project ZVI.
+Other than remote farm access road, the site has no high exposure receptors.